twysockey/reflection/README.md

 ---
+#Reflection
+## 7/6/2017
+So far I have been able to complete a small p

 # Reflection
 ## 7/5/2017
 Today I have been able to complete a portion of my website.
-I have been able to conect 2/3's of my website with in the website and I have been able to change a few colors as well.
+I have been able to connect 2/3's of my website with in the website and I have been able to change a few colors as well.
 I have put memes on one page and a "about me" on another page.
 Im still trying to create ideas for what I should write about, but time is coming to a close because of the deadlines.
 I will most likely finish this project by tonight.
 I felt that I didn't put enough effort into the website so far.
 I think If I try harder next time then maybe I will do more.

 # Reflection
 ## 7/3/2017